Show us the lower price and we'll do more than match it, we'll beat it! Learn More

 DAY 10: Pisa - Florence - Tuscany

-On our way to Florence, we stop off at the famous town of Pisa to get a few shots of its distinctive Leaning Tower.
-Now over 800 years old, it’s a classic sight in Italy and well worth a visit.
+On our way to Florence, stop off at the famous town of Pisa to get a few shots of its distinctive Leaning Tower.
+This is a classic sight in Italy and well worth a visit.
 Bragging rights are all yours!
-On arrival in Florence, we take a guided walking tour of the city, exploring many of the most famous sites and gaining local insight from our guide.
-Sights to see in Florence include Ponte Vecchio, Palazzo Vecchio, Florence Cathedral, the Basilica of Santa Croce and of course Michelangelo’s David.
-A cultural and political focal point during the Renaissance, Florence is endowed with a huge variety of important buildings and famous artworks.
+Upon arrival in Florence, take an orientation tour of the city, exploring many of the most famous sights.
+Expect to see the Cathedral of Santa Maria del Fiore, Ponte Vecchio, Piazza della Signoria and the replica of the statue of David.
+Then it’s time for another quintessential Tuscan experience: a visit to a local Italian leather shop to learn more about local leather crafting and why Italian leather brands have been dominating the fashion world for centuries.
 After immersing yourself in art and history, it's time to ring in the New Year!
 The celebrations in Florence make for a mesmerising sight - prepare your camera so you can capture the fireworks exploding vibrant color over the iconic landmarks of Florence.

 DAY 11: San Gimignano - Siena - Rome